Carsun Chang: Confucianism

 Chang was known for his defense of Confucian culture and his attempt to reconcile it with democratic socialism.
 In 1940, he published a critique of Hu Shih, rejecting Hu’s call to "overthrow Confucianism" and instead emphasizing Confucius as the foundation of Chinese cultural heritage.
 In 1955, Chang released a work criticizing leftist historians, particularly Guo Moruo, for attributing China’s feudal legacy to Confucian thought.
-In 1955, he published The Independence of the Republic of China and the Future of Asia, which devoted significant attention to advocating a revival of Neo-Confucian philosophy.In 1958, Chang, together with Tang Chun-i, Xu Fuguan, and Mou Zongsan, co-authored A Manifesto for a Re-appraisal of Sinology and Reconstruction of Chinese Culture, an article widely regarded as a declaration of the New Confucian movement.
+In 1955, he published The Independence of the Republic of China and the Future of Asia, which devoted significant attention to advocating a revival of Neo-Confucian philosophy.
+In 1958, Chang, together with Tang Chun-i, Xu Fuguan, and Mou Zongsan, co-authored A Manifesto for a Re-appraisal of Sinology and Reconstruction of Chinese Culture, an article widely regarded as a declaration of the New Confucian movement.

 As a democratic socialist, Chang often cited the Datong chapter of the Book of Rites to argue that Confucian philosophy and democratic socialism were fully compatible.
 According to Professor Yu-shan Chang of DePauw University, Chang should not be regarded as a Confucian conservative, but rather as someone who reinterpreted Confucian values in a new and progressive light.

 Democracy

 As the widely-regarded father of the Constitution of the Republic of China.
 Chang was influenced by ideas related to Jeffersonian democracy.

-Chang was also a advocate for revisionist Democratic politic.
+Chang was also an advocate for revisionist Democratic politic.